aiyang8067/SampleRNN-based-Neural-Vocoder/README.md

 Yang Ai, Hong-Chuan Wu, and Zhen-Hua Ling, "SAMPLERNN-BASED NEURAL VOCODER FOR STATISTICAL PARAMETRIC SPEECH SYNTHESIS," in Proc.
 ICASSP, 2018, pp. 5659–5663.

 Usage:
-First enter the root directory of the folder: `cd sampleRNN_tf`.
+First enter the root directory of the folder.

 Data preparation:
 Put the train, validiation and test waveforms (16kHz sample rate) into the corresponding folder in directory 'datasets/dataset/waveform',